 We also depart from the social learning literature by introducing the platform as a major player in opinion dynamics.
-The prevalence of the platform in our model departs from opinion dynamics models studied in the theoretical physics literature, e.g., DeGroot model with stubborn agents (for example, see \cite{mobilia2003does}, \cite{ghaderi2014opinion}, and \cite{wai2016active}) or non-linear models that produce polarization (see \cite{baumann2020modeling} and references therein).
-The platform is different from a normal agent in the DeGroot dynamics in that it influences the agents' opinions not through its own fixed opinion but through personalized content recommendation that differs between agents and can change over time with the evolution of the agents' opinions. \cite{perraR19-scientific-reports} also model opinion dynamics under algorithmic personalization.
+The prevalence of the platform in our model departs from DeGroot opinion dynamics models with stubborn agents (for example, see \cite{mobilia2003does}, \cite{ghaderi2014opinion}, \cite{wai2016active}, and \cite{hunter2022optimizing}) or non-linear models that produce polarization (see \cite{baumann2020modeling} and references therein).
+The platform is different from a stubborn agent in the DeGroot dynamics because it influences the agents' opinions not through its own fixed opinion but through personalized content recommendation that differs between agents and can change over time with the evolution of the agents' opinions. \cite{perraR19-scientific-reports} also model opinion dynamics under algorithmic personalization.
 Our paper differs from theirs in a few ways.
 First, their focus is on the effect of different recommendation algorithms used by the platform, whereas we assume a simpler platform behavior and focus more on the effects of the strength of the platform, initial opinions, and network structure.
 Second, they model opinions as binary, whereas we model opinions as scalars, so we can talk not only about agreement but also about whether agents have moderate or extreme beliefs.
 Lastly, they show all of their results through simulations without theoretical analysis, whereas we theoretically analyze a general stochastic block model with two blocks and also provide insights using simulations.

 Our paper is also related to the literature on the spread of information and polarization in social networks. \cite{dandekarGL13-biased-assimilation-pnas} show that when people weight confirming evidence more than disconfirming evidence when they update their beliefs, society becomes polarized, whereas homophily alone cannot increase polarization.
 Their key theoretical result is based on the two-island model, a deterministic variant of the two-block stochastic block model. \cite{amelkinBS17} analyze polar opinion dynamics in social networks.
 As in our work, they formulate the opinion dynamics in continuous time with differential equations and prove convergence with a Lyapunov function and LaSalle's invariance principle.
 However, they focus only on convergence whereas we mainly focus on analyzing the stochastic block model with two blocks and on properties of the limiting opinion and its dependence on the model's primitives.